Poet, performer, and editor Quincy Troupe was born July 22, 1939, in St Louis, Missouri.

 He is also the author of Miles: The Autobiography (1989), which received an American Book Award; James Baldwin: The Legacy (1989); and Miles and Me: A Memoir of Miles Davis (2000).
 Troupe edited the anthology Giant Talk: An Anthology of Third World Writing (1975) and is a founding editor of Confrontation: A Journal of Third World Literature and American Rag and the founding editorial director of Code.
 In 1991, he received the Peabody Award for co-producing and writing the radio show The Miles Davis Radio Project.

 Among his honors and awards are fellowships from the National Foundation for the Arts, the New York Foundation for the Arts, and a grant from the New York State Council on the Arts.
-He has taught at the University of California San Diego and Columbia University.
+He is also the recipient of the Paterson Award for Sustained Literary Achievement, the Gwendolyn Brooks Poetry Award, a 2014 Furious Flower Lifetime Achievement Award, and the Charles H. Wright Museum of African American History Award.
+Troupe has taught at the University of California San Diego and Columbia University.
 He also served as poet laureate of the state of California.
-Troupe lives with his wife, Margaret, and son Porter, in La Jolla, California.
+A poetry editor of A Gathering of the Tribes and contributing editor to Konch, he lives with his wife, Margaret, and son Porter, in La Jolla, California.